irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 But the revolutionary spirit is higher than ever.
 My generation was born and raised in a world with little hope.
 Nearly everyone can recognise the fundamental brokenness in society.
 We demand change.
 Fascism happens because we know something has to give but we don't know what.
 If "Communism has already failed and will never work", maybe getting rid of the Jews or the Transes will fix something?

 But hatred can never persevere.
 It is not natural nor is it healthy to hate so much.
 We have to offer real solutions that will work.
 The time will come to be communist in public again.
-Stand on the street like a Jehova's Witness and tell people (as far as the law allows, or further if you have nothing to lose).
+Stand on the street like a Jehovah's Witness and tell people (as far as the law allows, or further if you have nothing to lose).
 Show people [*Why Socialism?* by Albert Einstein](https://monthlyreview.org/2009/05/01/why-socialism/) - appeal to authority is always good.
 Hold classes in political science and philosophy in parks or whatever rooms you can book.
 Tell your family and friends.
 Above all, be kind to one another.
 Don't talk down to people for not understanding things.
 No one understands anything without it being taught to them, and bad, deeply held ideas are rife.
 Don't make spreading political education your entire personality, because it's unsustainable and unhelpful to the cause as well as yourself.
 Bear each other and love one another.

 Video essayists, I urge you to give up some of your artistic integrity.
 You don't *just* have to make videos on obscure TV shows, you know.
-Political opponents will call you a communist whether or not you say it out louds.
+Political opponents will call you a communist whether or not you say it out loud.
 You don't just have to make videos refuting bad ideas.
 Spread good ideas and explain them as clearly as possible.

 Make videos and make radio shows and podcasts and fiction.
 Compromise your short term career for the long term good of all mankind.

-computers give us the tools
+Most people now have phones in their hands that they can use to record, edit, and publish ideas for free.
+The obstacle is now to cut through the nonsense being made.

 # Avoiding hypocrisy